Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: New Defence Arguments and Results

 The results for the growing sequences of the ZBC type, the patterned type and random strings are presented in Fig.~\ref{fig:heatmap}, showing the degree of lack of care and misleading selectivity in the results presented in~\cite{kempes2024}, with only partial results being reported, thus concealing the degree of alignment between LZW and Ai, as was reported and proved before~\cite{abrahao2024,Uthamacumaran2024}.

-The analysis of Fig.~\ref{fig:heatmap} indicates that when the larger experiment is carried out, the full extent of the asymptotic convergence is revealed between Ai and LZW, with a correlation value of 1.00 to LZW.
-This is in complete agreement with the theoretical expectation of the mathematical proof of equivalence offered before, showing the equivalence of Ai with $\mathbf{LZ}$ and Shannon entropy~\cite{abrahao2024}.
-Effectively, this means that any previous or future positive (or negative) results obtained using AT would be due to its equivalence to statistical compression and Shannon entropy.
-In order to arrive at the exact plot by using the equality with $\mathbf{LZ}$ and Shannon entropy, one has only to run LZW multiple times and pick the shortest path, or run Shannon entropy on multiple variable window lengths, but because this will require an heuristic as a result of the many ways in which it can be applied, just as for the Assembly index, the chances of producing the exact values and an identical plot data point by data point will be small.
-Yet, they will always be almost identical and fully convergent except for a vanishing number of outliers slightly deviating from the average.
-In other words, the difference may only be a small vanishing constant, given the heuristics chosen in the many implementations of the calculations of the Assembly index, heuristics which the authors have changed from paper to paper.
+The analysis of Fig.~\ref{fig:heatmap} indicates that when the experiment is carried out only slightly further, the full picture and extent of the asymptotic convergence between Ai and LZW is revealed.
+This is in complete agreement with the theoretical expectation of the mathematical proof we offered before establishing the equivalence of Ai with Shannon entropy~\cite{abrahao2024} (via LZ).
+Effectively, this means that any previous or future positive (or negative) results obtained using AT would be due to its equivalence to statistical compression and Shannon entropy and not because of any particularity or advantage of AT or Ai.
+Due to the heuristics introduced in the calculation of Ai by the authors of AT, some deviations from the diagonal can be observed with the vanishing number of outliers as a function of length.
+Those variations do not prove the difference beyond local anomalies and do not grant AT or Ai any of the features the authors have represented it with, including claims related to the abilities of explaining selection and evolution.